ga-wdi-exercises/trillo/README.md

 # Trillo!

-This repo has 7 branches.
+This repo has 7 "releases" (tas).

 This demonstrates the progression of Trillo from an HTML/JS/CSS site making requests to an external API, to a full-stack Rails app that makes AJAX requests to itself.

-Each branch of this repo represents a different step in the process.
-See the progress made in each step by clicking the Pull Requests button to the right and "comparing" two different branches.
+Each release of this repo represents a different step in the process.

 Here's the final product on Heroku: